UK Manufacturing & Engineering: Top Tips for Export Licence Requirements

 The UK Global Tariff can be a valuable source of direction at export as to whether goods for export may need an export licence.
 If goods are accurately classified, checking the notes on the tariff for an export control marker makes good compliance sense.
 It’s better to be safe than sorry.

-Military and Dual Use Goods
+Military and Dual-Use Goods

-Dual use goods control can be easily missed if an exporter mindset rests where the export purpose is benign.
-Therefore, control requirements are often missed if the UK business is unaware that controls will apply simply because of the goods potential use, rather than the reason they are being exported.
+Dual-use goods control can be easily overlooked if an exporter's mindset focuses on the benign export purposeTherefore, control requirements are often missed if the UK business is unaware that controls will apply simply because of the goods' potential use, rather than the reason they are being exported.

 As with any regulation, ignorance of the law is no defence.

-Examples where an export can slip through the controls net
+Examples where an export can slip through the controls net:

-• Engineering goods and tools: particularly if they are destined for or could be used in the oil and gas industry
+• Engineering Goods and Tools: particularly if they are destined for or could be used in the Oil and Gas industry

-• Aerospace and maritime goods: High pressure valves, O-rings and seals can easily be captured under the controls.
+• Aerospace and maritime goods: High-Pressure Valves, O-rings and Seals can easily be captured under the controls.

 Top Tips

-Interrogate the UK Global Tariff and accurately classify your goods.
-This will take training and practice.
-Goods that could be subject to a control are flagged in the tariff notes and the user is directed to check the controls.
+• Accurate Tariff Classification is essentialKnow what you are exporting.
+Interrogate the UK Global Tariff and accurately classify your goodsThis will take training and practice.
+Goods that may be subject to control are flagged in the Tariff Notes, and users are directed to check the controls.

 Examples of Export Markers from the UK Global Tariff Export Tab:

-EX001 Export Control for All Third Countries
+EX001 Export Control for All Third Countries:

-EX005: Export Authorisation (Dual Use) for Third Countries
+EX005: Export Authorisation (Dual-Use) for Third Countries

 Description: The export of these items may be controlled under Retained Council Regulation (EC) No. 428/2009.
 Please refer to the Goods Checker to determine whether your items are controlled and whether you need a licence from the Export Control Joint Unit.

-Note: The Retained Council Regulation (EC) No. 428/2009 is the UK Dual Use regulation retained from the EU regulation that applied before the UK left the EU.
+Note: The Retained Council Regulation (EC) No. 428/2009 is the UK Dual-Use regulation retained from the EU regulation that applied before the UK left the EU.

 EX012: Export control on restricted goods and technologies for Russia

 Description: The export of energy-related goods for use in Russia and infrastructure-related goods and technology to Crimea is controlled (as well as related activities).
-Please refer to the Sanctions to determine whether your items are controlled and whether you need a licence from the Export Control Joint Unit.
+Please refer to the Sanctions to determine whether your items are controlled and whether you need a Licence from the Export Control Joint Unit.

 • Know what is being procured and keep accurate records.

-Often the weakest link supporting an export audit, is the classification of goods being procured.
-Therefore, procurement records are becoming increasingly important to support company exports, whether goods are being procured from UK suppliers or from abroad.
+Often, the weakest link supporting an export audit is the classification of goods being procuredTherefore, procurement records are becoming increasingly essential to support company exports, whether goods are being procured from UK suppliers or from abroad.

-Introduction to UK Export Licensing Controls
+The UK Export Licensing System

 OneCall™ Email assistance as and when required; A one-call solution for all your import, export and customs enquiries.
 Export help.
 Import help.
 Customs help.